When you and your team first come onboard to Split you'll likely wonder:

 There are four main ways to think about organizing users that will impact how you approach setup:

-- Administrators: By default, Split creates an Administrators group and whoever initially sets up the Organization is a member of that group.
+- Administrators: By default, Split creates an Administrators group and whoever initially sets up the organization is a member of that group.
 That user can be removed as long as there is at least one admin.
 Admins have the power to do everything within an organization.
 As a result, you want to be thoughtful about who is a member of this group, keeping it to a limited number of individuals.
-Admins can manage users and groups, security, experimental settings, Workspaces, Traffic Tyes, Environments, API keys, Event Types, Integrations and can monitor usage.
-They have full edit rights to all objects in all Environments.
+Admins can manage users and groups, security, experimental settings, workspaces, traffic types, environments, API keys, event types, Integrations and can monitor usage.
+They have full edit rights to all objects in all environments.

 Below is an overview of the default structure of users, environments, workspaces, and objects within your Split organization.
 From here, you can organize and customize how you would like to structure

-Typically, you'll use multiple Workspaces if you have multiple applications and the splits do not have any dependencies or share the same Traffic Types or Environments.
-Every Workspace has separate Environments, API keys, and Traffic Types.
-Events are sent to Environments, which means they will only visible in that Workspace (you can send an event to multiple Environments).
+Typically, you'll use multiple workspaces if you have multiple applications and the feature flags do not have any dependencies or share the same traffic types or environments.
+Every workspace has separate environments, API keys, and traffic types.
+Events are sent to environments, which means they will only visible in that workspace (you can send an event to multiple environments).

 Staging: no environment level permissions are set.
 This means that, by default, any user can edit any object.
 An owner of the object (or admin) can click on the Permissions toggle to set permissions for that object to on.
 If that happens, only owners and admins can edit the object.
 An owner or admin can add additional editors by either adding a user or group as an owner or as an editor.
 Editors can also be removed.

-Production: An Administrator can set Environment-level permissions, which is not unusual for production environments.
-For example, they may want to give only Engineering Managers, Senior PMs, and DevOps the ability to edit a production split.
-In that case, when setting up the Environment they'd give edit rights to those groups and/or individuals.
+Production: An Administrator can set environment-level permissions, which is not unusual for production environments.
+For example, they may want to give only Engineering Managers, Senior PMs, and DevOps the ability to edit a production feature flag.
+In that case, when setting up the environment they'd give edit rights to those groups and individuals.
 Again, anyone with edit permissions can add additional editors, if appropriate.
-In the case below, we have two groups, in addition to Administrators, and one individual who have permssions.
+In the case below, we have two groups, in addition to Administrators, and one individual who have permissions.
 You'll note that the Permissions toggle cannot be turned off.